AaronJackson/AaronJackson/README.md

+Personal projects will probably end up being more active on SourceHut https://sr.ht/~asj/

 - 🤡 Code for "Large Pose 3D Face Reconstruction from a Single Image via Direct Volumetric Regression" [vrn](https://github.com/AaronJackson/vrn), which is also available